 Anwar Tawfeeq started this place in the seventies, last century, and for over forty years now, the family runs the place.
 Right now the manager is Mr. Kamal Anwar Tawfeeq the son, who is working along with his family in their grandfather’s place to keep the family’s heritage.

-But at the end, we hope things get better for Cairo and the Egyptian people.
+But in the end, we hope things get better for Cairo and the Egyptian people.